kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integration-using-irsa.md

 ### Step 5: Setting up IAM permissions for the primary cluster

-{% hint style="warning" %}
+> [!NOTE]
-By arriving at this step, you should have been able to provide all values to your *cloud-integration.json* file.
+>By arriving at this step, you should have been able to provide all values to your *cloud-integration.json* file.
 If any values are missing, reread the tutorial and follow any steps needed to obtain those values.
-{% endhint %}

 **From the AWS Account where the Kubecost primary cluster will run**